2016 Honda PilotEnlarge Photo

 But which fits your family better?
 Read on carefully, as it comes down to a few subtle yet important points.
 Both of these models are among the best three-row crossover SUVs—affordable yet comfortable, safe, and well-equipped--but the Pilot is brand-new this year, and it's a considerably improved vehicle, and to our eyes, the far more appealing one to the eye, with softer styling that suits its roadgoing mission.

-The new Highlander scores again for its variety of powertrains.
-A base four-cylinder earns very good fuel economy (up to 20/25 mpg); it's topped by a fairly expensive Hybrid model that's rated at up to 27/28 mpg by the EPA.
+The Highlander scores well for its variety of powertrains.
+A base four-cylinder earns very good fuel economy (up to 20/25 mpg); it's topped by a fairly expensive Hybrid model that's rated at up to 28 mpg Combined by the EPA.
 The strong V-6 version is best for towing or carrying a full load of passengers often.